 Not being able to hit your goals can cause stress and even put your job in jeopardy.

-This article provides you with actionable tips for refining your sales enablement strategy and ways to refine your sales and marketing alignment to crush your revenue growth goals.
+This article provides you with actionable tips for how to build a sales enablement strategy and ways to refine your sales and marketing alignment to crush your revenue growth goals.

 Most sales managers fail to also realize the vital importance of the need for deeper sales and marketing alignment to ensure you crush your revenue growth goals.
 Most sales managers mistakingly thing that the marketing team works at the top of the funnel, and the sales team works at the bottom half of the funnel.

 This could not be farther from the truth.
-Sales and marketing stake holders must work together to not only align on sales goals but also provide the leads with high quality, relevant, value-added content for each deal stage, or stage of the buyer's journey.
+Sales and marketing stake holders must work together to not only align on sales goals but also provide ideal SQL leads with high quality, relevant, value-added content for each deal stage, or stage of the buyer's journey.

 What Is Sales Enablement?